Kenya national cricket team: Reforms in 2011

-Loss of ODI status: 2014–present
+Loss of ODI status: 2014–2023

 Kenya lost their ODI status after 18 years when they finished outside the top 4 in the 2014 Cricket World Cup Qualifier also failing to qualify for the 2015 Cricket World Cup.

-Further failures in the World Cricket League meant that Kenya couldn't regain their ODI status while being subsequently relegated to the new Challenge League.
+Further failures in the World Cricket League, including a defeat to the USA, meant that Kenya couldn't regain their ODI status while being subsequently relegated to the new Challenge League.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
 Therefore, all Twenty20 cricket matches played between Kenya and other ICC members since 1 January 2019 have been full T20I matches.